-In England, Wales and Northern Ireland deaths should be registered within five days of the death occurring and within eight days in Scotland, but there are some situations that result in the registration of the death being delayed.
-Deaths considered unexpected, accidental or suspicious will be referred to a coroner who may order a post-mortem or carry out a full inquest to ascertain the reasons for the death.
+In England, Wales and Northern Ireland, deaths should be registered within five days of the death occurring and within eight days in Scotland.
+There are some situations that result in the registration of the death being delayed.
+Deaths considered unexpected, accidental, or suspicious will be referred to a coroner who may order a post-mortem or carry out a full inquest to ascertain the reasons for the death.

 Why you can trust our data

-In the compilation of these statistics, ONS itself independently determines the focus, content, commentary, illustration and interpretation of these measures presented in bulletins.
+In the compilation of these statistics, the Office for National Statistics (ONS) independently determines the focus, content, commentary, illustration, and interpretation of these measures presented in bulletins.
 We provide early access for quality assurance to a small number of people working in other government bodies.
 This is to acknowledge use of mortality data we do not own, in the case of Scotland and Northern Ireland, and for general comment on the plausibility of our findings.Back to table of contents

 How we collect the data, main data sources and accuracy

 Avoidable mortality in the UK is compiled using information supplied when a death is registered.
-A record for each death registered in England and Wales is held on the ONS Death Registrations Database while those registered in Scotland and Northern Ireland are held by National Records of Scotland and the Northern Ireland Statistics and Research Agency respectively.
-Further details about the information held on the ONS Death Registrations Database, as well as the methods used to quality assure the data can be found in the User Guide to Mortality Statistics.
+A record for each death registered in England and Wales is held on the Office for National Statistics (ONS) Death Registrations Database while those registered in Scotland and Northern Ireland are held by National Records of Scotland and the Northern Ireland Statistics and Research Agency, respectively.
+Further details about the information held on the ONS Death Registrations Database, as well as the methods used to quality assure the data can be found in the User guide to mortality statistics.

-The definition of avoidable deaths only includes those causes considered preventable or amenable to health care.
+The definition of avoidable deaths only includes those causes considered preventable or treatable to healthcare.
 The definition allows for consistent comparisons over time.

 Age-standardised rates were not calculated where there were fewer than 10 deaths in a year.
 It is our practice not to calculate rates based on such small numbers, as they are imprecise and susceptible to inaccurate interpretation.
 Age-standardised rates based on 10 to 19 deaths are marked with a “u” to warn users that their reliability is low.

-Age-standardised rates are calculated for local authorities in England and Wales, England’s Clinical Commissioning Groups (CCGs) and Health Boards in Wales.
-As the number of deaths for local authorities can be small, the data is published as three-year aggregates, for example, 2014 to 2016 to ensure higher data reliability.
-As the number of deaths is larger for CCGs and Welsh Health Boards, the data is published by single year.
+Age-standardised rates are calculated for local authorities in England and Wales, England’s clinical commissioning groups (CCGs) and health boards in Wales.
+As the number of deaths for local authorities can be small, the data are published as three-year aggregates, for example, 2014 to 2016, to ensure higher data reliability.
+As the number of deaths is larger for CCGs and Welsh health boards, the data are published by single year.

-In previous publications, the standard error for age-standardised rates was calculated using a simple approximation method as shown below.
+In previous publications, the standard error for age-standardised rates was calculated using a simple approximation method as shown in this section.
 The standard error is denoted as SE(ASR) and calculated as: